I provide wide spectrum embedded software development services.

 - Simple analog and digital circuit design and PCB layout (gEDA suite)

 - Circuit debugging using oscilloscope, logic analyzer and test code

-- FPGA digital logica design using MyHDL, Verilog, and custom Seq Haskell eDSL
+- FPGA digital logic design using MyHDL, Verilog, and in-house Seq Haskell eDSL

 - I've had the honor of working with an diverse set of people